ranvis/robots-txt-processor/README.md

 - `'escapedWildcard' => true,`

-  If true, `%2A` in path line is treated as wildcard `*` and will be a subject to the limitation.
+  If true, `%2A` in path line is treated as wildcard `*` and will be a subject to the limitation of `maxWildcards`.
-  Don't set to false unless you are sure your tester doesn't treat `%2A` that way.
+  Don't set to false unless you are sure that your tester doesn't treat `%2A` that way.
   (listed as PeDecodeWildcard in [feature test table](https://github.com/ranvis/robots-txt-processor-test/wiki/Features))

 - `'complementLeadingSlash' => true,`